MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 ### Linux

-For specific OS and device pre-requisites, see [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md).
+For specific OS and device prerequisites, see [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md).

 Requires Defender for Endpoint version 101.23052.0009+